kemar-christie/ABPL-A-Booking-Programming-Language/README.md

    ```

 2. Install Dependencies
    <br> Ensure you have Python 3.9+ installed.
-Then install the required libraries:
+Then, install the required libraries by navigating to the folder where "requirements.txt" is located:
    ```bash
    pip install -r requirements.txt
    ```